 In a city renowned for its extortionate cost of living, you’d be forgiven for thinking that a visit to a dentist to clean your crowns or a doctor to snuff out your sniffles will cost you an arm and a leg.
 But, as Charlotte attests, there is a plethora of low-cost, high-value ways to keep your health on track in Hong Kong.

-Add NGO services into the healthcare mix, and you’re guaranteed to get the best for your buck.
+Add non-governmental organisation (NGO) services into the healthcare mix, and you’re guaranteed to get the best for your buck.
 Here’s how: